drdreo/blog/src/content/ng-http-resource.md

 Multiple requests can be sent and cancelled in quick succession when you have several dependencies.
 For instance, when you await asynchronous data that feeds into multiple computed signals, each signal change triggers the `httpResource` to send a new request.
 The default behaviour in this scenario is that any new API request will automatically cancel the ongoing one.

 One thing to highlight is to NOT use `httpResource` for mutation operations (PUT, POST, DELETE).
 A subsequent update could cancel a previous request before it completes, potentially causing data loss.

 ## Summary
 All these edge cases I have highlighted here should not deter one from using the new `httpResource` API.
 I prefer this way over the imperative `toSignal(http.get())` approach.
-The built-in handling for loading states and errors is really convenient.
+The built-in handling for loading states and errors is very convenient.

 Additionally, automatically syncing reactive data with an HTTP resource (good naming) feels really good.
-No more updating complex query objects and then manually calling a service methods to re-trigger http calls.
+No more updating complex query objects and then manually calling service methods to re-trigger http calls.

 I have used it so far in a semi-complex production Analytics application and was positively surprised by how well it integrates with an NgRx signal store.

 # TL;DR

 ✔️ Use `httpResource()` for fetching data

 ❌ Avoid using it for mutations

-⏸️ Early returning `undefined` prevents http requests to be sent 🟰 Use `equal` to prevent unintentional emits.
+⏸️ Early returning `undefined` prevents http requests to be sent

+🟰 Use `equal` to prevent unintentional emits.

 ❔ Use `defaultValue` to prevent `undefined` values

 💱 Use `parse` to parse API data structure.